 In February 2010, the Haas, Jr. Fund announced a major grant to launch the U.C.
 Berkeley Initiative for Equity, Inclusion and Diversity.
 The initiative is a sweeping effort to expand research and teaching on diversity issues, fund new scholarships for students from low-income families, and make equity and inclusion a priority in every corner of the Cal campus.
 To date, the Haas, Jr. Fund has invested $19.4 million in these efforts.
 Cal’s total investment in the initiative will grow to $31 million because of challenge grants included in the Fund’s gift, plus matching support from the William and Flora Hewlett Foundation.

 Also, through the generosity of the Levi Strauss Foundation, the university has established the Robert D. Haas Chancellor's Chair in Equity and Inclusion.
 It honors Robert D. Haas, a trustee of the Haas, Jr. Fund and a U.C.
-Berkeley alumnus, who recently stepped down as chief executive officer and chairman of San Francisco-based Levi Strauss & Co., where he built on the company's tradition of progressive workplace practices.
+Berkeley alumnus, who was formerly the chief executive officer and chairman of San Francisco-based Levi Strauss & Co., where he built on the company's tradition of progressive workplace practices.

 To ensure student athletes build strength on the field as well as in the classroom, the Haas, Jr. Fund stepped up to make a $15 million challenge grant pledge in 2005 to help construct Cal’s Student Athlete High Performance Center.
 This state-of-the art facility houses both sports training equipment and academic resources for students who play football as well as other men’s and women’s sports.